Skip to content

 $allowedTools = $this->getUserAllowedTools($data['context']->getMeta('user_id'));

-$data['tool_classes'] = array_filter(
+$data['tools'] = array_filter(

 fn ($tool) => in_array($tool, $allowedTools)